Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 They test each product for common allergens.
 Plus, they avoid using parabens, gluten, artificial fragrances and dyes, and phthalates.

 You can apply it up to three times per day if needed.
-It’s made use during pregnancy and while you’re nursing.
+It’s made use of during pregnancy and while you’re nursing.

 BELLA B also makes pregnancy-safe skincare products.